What you need to know when your loan repayment deferral ends

 What you need to know about the repayment deferral extension

 Repayment deferral extensions are granted on a case by case basis and may only be available if you cannot afford to make your repayments right now, but you’ll be likely to if you received the additional time.
 During this term, you’ll be expected to work with your bank to find a solution to help you get back on track.

 While the extra time may benefit some people, it’s important to understand and assess whether it’s a suitable option for you.
 Any additional loan payment pause will likely increase the overall amount you owe, as interest will continue to accumulate during this period.

 Speak to your bank or lender and discuss the details about the extended repayment arrangement so you can work out how you can get back on top of your repayments sooner.

 What does repayment deferral mean & how does it work?

 A repayment deferral or pause on your loan means that you can temporarily stop making loan repayments for the duration agreed upon with your lender.
 During this time, interest will still accrue and will be added to the total balance of your loan – meaning the longer your deferral period, the more interest will accumulate.

-What if I can’t make any repayments after both deferral periods?
+What if I can’t make any repayments after the loan deferral periods?

-If you can’t make a payment at the end of your six month deferral or your four month extension, your lender will assist you through their financial hardship program to work out the right long-term solution for you.
+If you can’t make a payment at the end of your loan repayment deferral or extension, your lender will assist you through their financial hardship program to work out the right long-term solution for you.

-Would the four month deferral extension affect my credit score and credit report?
+Would the deferral extension affect my credit score and credit report?